kyassini/manipulation_experiments/README.md

 # Description
-This repo contains branches for running two grasping packages (GPD 2.0.0 and **GQCNN 1.1.0**) on the Kinova Gen3.
+This repo contains ROS packages in separate branches for testing two grasping algorithms (GPD 2.0.0 and **GQCNN 1.1.0**) on the Kinova Gen3.
 Specifically, for grasping comparison experiments.
 All testing was done on Ubuntu 16.04 w/ ROS Kinetic in Simulation and with a Real workstation.

-Note this package is in python2 due to compatibility issues with kinetic.
+Note: this package is in python2 due to compatibility issues with Kinetic and python3.
 For Gen3 setup instructions see the GPD branch.

 ## Installing Dexnet (Optional: for training new models, gqcnn has already trained models)